 Performance anxiety

-Worry about sexual performance that creates a self-fulfilling cycle of difficulty.
+Worry about sexual performance can create a self-fulfilling cycle of difficulty.

 Psychogenic erectile dysfunction